 Matt’s story serves as an inspiration for us all.
 It reminds us that change starts with a spark.
 Your spark.
 And every act of generosity, when directed with purpose, can have a profound impact on the lives of those around us.

 Want to make a positive difference in Berks County?
-We’re happy to answer your questions, discuss charitable options with you, and do everything we can to ensure your charitable objectives are fulfilled.
+We’re happy to answer your questions, discuss charitable options with you, and do everything we can to ensure your charity objectives are fulfilled.
 We’d love to chat.
 Contact us today.

 For nearly three decades, I’ve had the joy of meeting with individuals and families as they write their wills – usually with the help of their lawyer – and listening to them describe the people who are or have been important to them in life.
 Of course their parents, siblings, or children are often mentioned, sometimes a beloved teacher or coach.